JetBrains/gradle-changelog-plugin/README.md

 ```

-## Methods
+## Extension Methods

-All the methods are available via the `changelog` extension and allow for reading the changelog file within
-the Gradle tasks to provide the latest (or specific) change notes.
+All the methods are available via the `changelog` extension and allow for reading the changelog file within the Gradle tasks to provide the latest (or specific) change notes.

 > **Note:** Following methods depend on the `changelog` extension, which is set in the *Configuration*
 > [build phase][build-phases].
 To make it running properly, it's required to place the configuration before the fist